The Black MAGA Faithful Think Donald Trump Tailored His 2020 Pitch To Black Men And They’re Kind Of Feeling It

 “What do you prefer,” Trump asked a mostly black audience at a campaign event, “'Blacks for Trump' or 'African Americans for Trump'?”

-ATLANTA — President Donald Trump brought some of his best-known black supporters to Atlanta to launch the “Black Voices for Trump Coalition” on Friday, lavishing praise on his allies and decrying the Democratic Party as being corrupt and disloyal to black voters at a rally in a midsize ballroom.
+ATLANTA — President Donald Trump brought some of his best-known black supporters to Atlanta to launch the “Black Voices for Trump" coalition on Friday, lavishing praise on his allies and decrying the Democratic Party as being corrupt and disloyal to black voters at a rally in a midsize ballroom.

 But first he had a question.

 “What do you prefer?”
-Trump, asked a mostly black audience here in the shadow of the cavernous Mercedes-Benz Stadium. “'Blacks for Trump' or 'African Americans for Trump'?”
+Trump asked a mostly black audience here in the shadow of the cavernous Mercedes-Benz Stadium. “'Blacks for Trump' or 'African Americans for Trump'?”

-“Blaaaaaaaaaacks!” someone screeched at Trump. “'African Americans for Trump' — that don’t roll off the tongue” how Trump likes, one observer remarked.
-Then a “blacks for Trump” chant broke out.
+One observer remarked: “'African Americans for Trump' — that don’t roll off the tongue” how Trump likes.

 With that, the president launched into a long plea for his black supporters to bring more black votes to his reelection campaign.
-His address made an appeal to black men in particular.
+He made an appeal to black men in particular.

 “The Democratic Party left you," he said.
 "Today we say: Welcome to the Republican Party."